Quantum Geometric Exciton Drift Velocity: Magnetoexcitons in Heterostructures

 \subsection{Graphene on TMD}

 We first discuss the behavior of an exciton in which the electron resides in a graphene layer while the hole resides in a TMD layer.
 For concreteness, we take the TMD to be MoS$_2$, although we do not expect qualitatively different results for other TMDs.
 Both materials are honeycomb lattices, but the lattice constant for MoS$_2$ is considerably smaller than that of graphene (0.318nm, vs. 0.246nm) \cite{Molina_2011,Castro_Neto_2009}.
 In this situation the tunneling between the two layers is likely to be quite small, but we assume it is sufficient that luminescence from electrons and holes in different layers recombining may be detected.
+Note that in the absence of a magnetic field, radiation from electrons and holes recombining from these two different materials is challenging to detect due to the semimetallic nature of (ungapped) graphene \cite{Yang_2018,Lorchat_2020,Subramanian_2020}; the gap provided by the field however renders the graphene insulating in the situations we consider here.

-Electrons and holes may be introduced into the layers by through tunneling, direct excitation by light, or by simply by injecting them into the individual layers.
+Electrons and holes may be introduced into the layers through tunneling, direct excitation by light, or by simply by injecting them into the individual layers.
 Note that because of the large lattice mismatch, one does not expect direct excitation into exciton states by light absorption: since light absorption conserves momentum, one or both carriers will be far from a $K$ or $K'$ when the particle-hole pair is created, so that they will be effectively unbound.
 In TMD heterostructures it is known that injected electrons and holes rapidly relax into exciton states, which are then long-lived; we assume the situation is similar for the structure we consider here \cite{Jauregui_2019}.

 Because the field-free graphene spectrum is gapless, it is important to introduce the magnetic field.
 In this situation (see Appendix \ref{appendix:exciton_equations}) the Landau level spectrum of graphene provides gaps into which the Fermi energy can be placed, allowing us to consider the situation in which an extra particle in the graphene and a hole in the TMD can be usefully analyzed as a two-body problem.
 (Note that in general the center of the Landau level gap below which states are occupied in the graphene layer does not align with the center of the TMD energy gap; however in principle these can be aligned by a perpendicular electric field.
 For simplicity we assume here, and in the examples that follow, that these gap centers are indeed energetically aligned.)
 The situation in this combination of materials is particularly interesting in that, in zero field, the electronic structure of graphene near (but not precisely at) the Dirac point carries no Berry's curvature, whereas TMDs near their valley maxima have strong curvatures that depend on the carrier spin \cite{Xiao_2012}.
 Such interlayer excitons thus allow us to explore a situation in which an curvature effects due to band structure comes in through only one of the two constituents.